 Know Your Rights: Voting in Indiana

-To register to vote, update your voter registration, find your polling place, and research the candidates on your ballot, visit IndianaVoters.in.gov.
+To vote early, find your polling place, and research the candidates on your ballot, visit IndianaVoters.in.gov.

 Who is eligible to vote in Indiana